Maximal evenness

 where k ranges from 0 to d − 1 and m, 0 ≤ m ≤ c − 1 is fixed and the bracket pair is the floor function.
-A discussion on these concepts can be found in Timothy Johnson's book on the mathematical foundations of diatonic scale theory.
 Jack Douthett and Richard Krantz introduced maximally even sets to the mathematics literature.

 A scale is said to have Myhill's property if every generic interval comes in two specific interval sizes, and a scale with Myhill's property is said to be a well-formed scale.
 The diatonic collection is both a well-formed scale and is maximally even.
 The whole-tone scale is also maximally even, but it is not well-formed since each generic interval comes in only one size.

 Second-order maximal evenness is maximal evenness of a subcollection of a larger collection that is maximally even.
 Diatonic triads and seventh chords possess second-order maximal evenness, being maximally even in regard to the maximally even diatonic scale—but are not maximally even with regard to the chromatic scale. (ibid, p.115) This nested quality resembles Fred Lerdahl's "reductional format" for pitch space from the bottom up: